DavidBSTRN/VUT_VRM/README.md

-# VRM (Programming for Robots and Manipulators) : Template for Student Projects
+# VRM (Programming for Robots and Manipulators)
-GitHub repository template for student projects in the university course VRM (Programming for Robots and Manipulators).
+GitHub repository for student projects in the university course VRM (Programming for Robots and Manipulators).

 ## Requirements: